bdsoha/expycted/docs/guides/getting-started.md

 ## Overview

 **Expycted** is yet another `expect` pattern implementation with rich and human-readable assertions.

-It is not dependent on any testing framework and can plug into any existing framework.
+It has no external dependencies and is not reliant on any specific testing framework.
+You can use it project-wide or choose to slowely integrate it alongside existing `assert` calls, it is completely opt-in.

 ## Example